Top 5 Kitchen Design Layouts For Your Home

 Kitchen Design Layouts

 Single Wall Kitchen Design – One wall kitchens were originally known as “Pullman Kitchens.”
-These style kitchens are often found in studio or loft apartments.
+These type of kitchens are often found in studio or loft apartments.
 This is because it helps to save space.
 Cabinets, as well as appliances, are placed along a single wall.
 Nowadays if people have the space, they will also add an island to make it more of a galley design.

 Galley Kitchen Design – Galley kitchens are ideal for smaller spaces.
 They are also known as “walk-through” kitchens.
 They are made up of two walls opposite each other or two parallel countertops.
 Galley kitchens make the best of every square inch possible.
 They also eliminate any corner cabinets which can sometimes become a problem in kitchens.